-Former directorships in last 3 years

-No former directorships of Australian listed entities.
+Former directorships in last 3 years No former directorships of Australian listed entities.

-None.
+Special responsibilities None.

-24,386,908 ordinary shares in Billabong International Limited.
+Interests in shares and options 24,386,908 ordinary shares in Billabong International Limited.

 Information on Directors (continued)

 HOWARD MOWLEM

 (Non-Executive Director)

 Howard Mowlem is experienced in many segments of the international retail industry and specifically in Asia.
 From 2001 to 2010 he was Chief Financial Officer of Dairy Farm International Holdings Limited, a Hong Kong based retail company operating over 5,000 stores across Asia with turnover in excess of US\$10 billion.
 Prior to this Mr Mowlem held various senior financial positions over a 12 year period with the Coles Myer Group.